Hidden Gems in Paris, 40+ Secret Spots

 Along the way, I’ve discovered many delicious hidden gems, charming back streets, cultural venues, and out-of-the-way neighborhoods in Paris.

-There are dozens of hidden gems in Paris where you don’t have to have a battle plan to visit or jockey for position in front of the Mona Lisa.
-Or even stand in line.
+You don’t have to have a battle plan to visit these sites or jockey for position in front of the Mona Lisa.
+Or even stand in line at all!

 the Conciergerie on the Île de la Cité